This article was previously published, and has been updated to reflect the latest events.

 As therapists, this is what we do: We help parents find compassionate, containing words so they can have the conversations over and over, so their children can take in life’s experiences without becoming overwhelmed.

-As community members, our thoughts are with the victims, families, and first responders in Boston – and around the world.
+As community members, our thoughts are with the victims, families, and first responders in Parkland – and around the world.